 Having a fully-funded emergency fund will help you sleep better at night.
 Trust me, it really does.

 The emergency fund is just one step in developing a complete financial plan for you and your family – it is an essential early step though.
-If you would like to speak with a fee-only financial advisor and money coach about helping to educate and guide you through improving your financial fitness, and working toward the stress-free life of your dreams, you can contact us to speak with a coach and learn how they can help you through this process.
+If you would like to speak with a fee-only financial advisor about helping to educate and guide you through improving your financial fitness, and working toward the stress-free life of your dreams, you can Start Here to speak with me to learn how we can help you through this process.